Why Buying Health Insurance Early in Life is a Smart Financial Move

 Did You Know: Buying Insurance in your 20s allows you to ride out the waiting period easily.

 While the underlying concept of Health Insurance is essentially the same, health insurance policies can be of different types, designed to fulfil different objectives.
-Here’s a break-down of the different types of health plans and when you should ideally buy them.
+Here’s a breakdown of the different types of health plans and when you should ideally buy them.

 Policy Type